University of Nevada, Reno, starts physician assistant program

-Twenty-two of the original 24 took the school up on its offer and returned last week, including Tanner Cavanaugh, a 28-year-old from Spring Creek, Nevada, a small town 15 miles southeast of Elko.
+Twenty-two of the original 24 took the school up on its offer and returned last week, including Tanner Cavanaugh, 28, of Spring Creek, a small town 15 miles southeast of Elko.

 “It gave me an opportunity to really save up money,” Cavanaugh said of the delay, though he added that did force him to ask for his job back as an emergency medical responder just after he submitted his two-week notice.